What is a Plan of Correction (POC) in Home Health & Hospice?

 - TJC generally demands high detail, especially for conditional deficiencies, expecting data-backed submissions like chart audit results or other documentation.

-Non-government accrediting bodies often take an educational approach, providing guidance during surveys, while government accrediting bodies tend to be more stringent and less focused on education.
+Non-government accrediting bodies often take an educational approach, providing guidance during surveys.
+However, government accrediting bodies tend to be more stringent and less focused on education.

 To improve the chances of your POC’s approval: